-Inuit health knowledge is holistic in its approach and upholds that all aspects of a person's needs, including psychological, physical, and social, are connected.
-For Inuit, healing injuries and sickness goes hand in hand with developing a strong mind and resilient body; for this reason, health is closely tied to personal identity1.
-Adults are expected to act independently with the interests of themselves needs and desires is considered paramount for recovery.
-Inuit health knowledge also refers to more than general healing techniques-it concerns knowledge of the body and its social environment.2
+I nuit health knowledge is holistic in its approach and upholds that all aspects of a person's needs, including the psychological, physical, and social, are connected.
+For Inuit, healing injuries and sickness goes hand in hand with developing a strong mind and resilient body; for this reason, health is closely tied to personal identity.
+Adults are expected to act independently with the interests of themselves and their families in mind.
+Sick people are treated with love and care, and satisfying the patient's needs and desires is considered paramount for recovery.
+Inuit health knowledge also refers to more than general healing techniques-it concerns knowledge of the body and its social environment.

-In almost every sense, Inuit ideas about health are consistent with the widely accepted definition of health used by the World Health Organization (WHO): "Health is a state of complete physical, mental, and social well-being, not merely the absence of disease or infirmity.
+In almost every sense, Inuit ideas about health are consistent with the widely accepted definition put forth by the World Health Organization (WHO): "Health is a state of complete physical, mental, and social wellbeing, not merely the absence of disease or infirmity."
 To date, no comprehensive history of health ideas, needs, and services in present-day Nunavut has been published, although a number of excellent studies of institutions and medical conditions exist.
 A full history would require a careful examination of connections between a range of diverse topics, such as cultural practices, language, colonialism, legal history, and medical knowledge.
-This short history about health care in the Qikiqtani Region is focused on medical practices and policies as delivered by government agencies during the 1950-1975 period.
+This short history about health care in Qikiqtaaluk is focused on medical practices and policies as delivered by government agencies.
+It is hoped that others will continue an examination of broader issues in Inuit health history.